Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/docs/CrayPEToolchain.md

 # The CrayPEToolchain EasyBlock and cpeCray/cpeGNU/cpeAMD modules

-TODO: Scenarios for cpe* modules:

-* Cray way module load cpe/* PrgEnv-* and then correct
-* Cray way reversed module load PrgEnv-* cpe/* and then correct
-* Mimic PrgEnv-* but do load cpe/*.
-    * First: Use set versions for all modules to avoid the problems of the cpe module
-    * Last: Makes sense when loading versionless modules and relying on cpe to correct (which does not work in 21.06)

 ## Introduction

 Our CrayPEToolchain EasyBlock allows for many different scenarios to generate the